askomics/flaskomics/docs/index.md

     - [Building a query](query.md): Learn how the query building interface works
     - [Results interface](results.md): In-depth guide of the results interface
     - [Template & forms](template.md): An overview of the templates & forms functionalities
+    - [SPARQL console](console.md): How to interact with the provided SPARQL console
+    - [Command-line interface](cli.md): A python-based CLI for interacting with AskOmics
     - [Build an RDF abstraction](abstraction.md): Learn how to build an RDF abstraction for RDF data
     - [Perform federated queries](federation.md): How to query your own data with external resources
     - [Use AskOmics with Galaxy](galaxy.md): How to connect AskOmics with your Galaxy history
-    - [Contribute as a user](issues.md): How to contribute to the development of AskOmics as a user
 <br /><br />

 - Administration